You’re sitting at your desk daydreaming about being on an island somewhere in the south Caribbean.

 Step #6.
 Upload and publish your blog content

 At this stage, it’s time to upload and publish your blog articles.
+If you're using a user-friendly platform like Podia, you simply upload your written content in the form field and include a featured image.

-Whatever you use, ensure you’re using it consistently.
+Whatever tool you use, ensure you’re using it consistently.
 Publishing posts regularly is vital to the success of your blog.

 Why?
 Your readers will get acclimated to anticipating your new content and relying you as the expert on your topic, especially as you accumulate emails and send out announcements about your latest article posts.